+ISO/IEC JTC 1/WG 13 TRUSTWORTHINESS

+TRUSTWORTHINESS

+GENERAL INFORMATION

-ISO/IEC JTC 1/WG 13 TRUSTWORTHINESS GENERAL INFORMATION Creation date DIN (Germany) Secretariat Mr. Jan Branzell Convenor Mr. Johann Amsenga Terms of reference: Serve as the focus and proponent for JTC 1s trustworthiness standardization Develop standards for trustworthiness including foundational standards such as frameworks and ontologies for guiding trustworthiness efforts throughout JTC 1 and upon which other standards can be developed; Identify gaps in trustworthiness standardization for consideration in proposing Scope potential new work for the relevant JTC 1 subgroups; Identify JTC 1, ISO, IEC and external organization entities that are developing standards and related materials that contribute to trustworthiness and for each entity investigate ongoing and potential new work; Develop and maintain a list of existing trustworthiness standards produced and standards development projects underway within JTC 1.
-STANDARDIZATION WORK Published 1 Projects 0 standards NATIONAL INVOLVEMENT 7 national delegates Note: National participation in ISO/IEC JTC 1/WG 13 is done via ILNAS' National Luxembourg's Standardization Commission "Cybersecurity", which centralizes and coordinates Luxembourg involvement experts' work in ISO/IEC JTC 1/SC 27, ISO/IEC JTC 1/WG 13, CEN/CLC/JTC 13, and ISO/PC
+Creation date 2019 Secretariat DIN (Germany)

+Convenor Mr. Johann Amsenga Secretary Mr. Jan Branzell

+Scope Terms of reference: Serve as the focus and proponent for JTC 1s trustworthiness standardization program; Develop standards for trustworthiness including foundational standards such as frameworks and ontologies for guiding trustworthiness efforts throughout JTC 1 and upon which other standards can be developed; Identify gaps in trustworthiness standardization for consideration in proposing potential new work for the relevant JTC 1 subgroups; Identify JTC 1, ISO, IEC and external organization entities that are developing standards and related materials that contribute to trustworthiness and for each entity investigate ongoing and potential new work; Develop and maintain a list of existing trustworthiness standards produced and standards development projects underway within JTC 1.

+STANDARDIZ ATION WORK

+Published standards 1 Projects 2

+NATIONAL INVOLVEMENT

+Luxembourg's involvement 01 "Cybersecurity", 13 is done via ILNAS' National , which centralizes and coordinates